-Birding expert and Audubon field editor Kenn Kaufman’s interest in hurricanes began 35 years ago, when he covered the effects of Hurricane Kathleen, a storm that brought droves of seabirds into the American Southwest, for American Birds.
-As this year’s hurricane season winds down, he shares some of the insight he’s gained over the decades.
+Birding expert and Audubon field editor Kenn Kaufman’s interest in hurricanes began 35 years ago, when he covered the aftermath of Hurricane Kathleen, a storm that brought droves of seabirds into the American Southwest, for American Birds.
+We spoke to him recently about the surprising methods bird have for dealing with a hurricane in their path.

 How do hurricanes affect bird migration?